GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 ----------------------

 Each program requires certain arguments specific to its operation.
 These are explained in the manual pages and in the usage messages.
-Most programs are "case-sensitive"; almost all options must start with an upper-case letter.
 We have tried to choose letters of the alphabet which stand for the argument so that they will be easy to remember.
 Each argument specification begins with a hyphen (except input file names;
 see below), followed by a letter, and sometimes a number or character